BarRaider/streamdeck-streamcounter/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v1.9
+- `Suffix support` allows to add some text AFTER the count.
+- New `Hide On Key` settings shows prefix/suffix only in file and not on key.

 ## New in v1.7
 - Multi-Action support (Counter can now be updated in a Multi-Action based on the Short Press setting)
 - Support for `\n` (new line) in the prefix title (for display on the SD key)